-Of the four available fault-tolerant speed sensor inputs, one input is required for operation and the three additional inputs are optional for system redundancy.
+Of the 4 available fault-tolerant speed sensor inputs, one input is required for operation and the 3 additional inputs are optional for system redundancy.
 Each speed input can interface with a passive speed probe (magnetic pickup unit - MPU) or an active speed probe (proximity).
-Input #4 can be a unique sensor to bring a 'slow-speed' detection sensor into the control.
 Refer to Volume 2 for input wiring and specifications.